 MIUI has been quite a popular custom ROM over the years.
 The Android skin features an uncanny resemblance to a certain other OS which is a plus point for many if not most.
 One of the unique features of MIUI, compared to other Android ROMs is the Quick ball.
 It’s a small ball or circle at the edge of your screen packed in with several gestures.
 It may seem like Assistive Touch on iOS but the Quick ball is more like the Pie controls from the Paranoid Android ROM.
+Let’s see how to get MIUI Quick ball navigation on other Android devices.

 Well, apart from the looks.
 That’s because the Quick ball is a navigational feature just like Pie controls.
 Swiping inwards from the Quick ball lets you navigate back like swiping inwards from the edge of the screen would let you do if you had Pie Controls on.
 If you like the idea, you can get MIUI’s Quick ball navigation on your Android right now.